MomentsLD/moments/docs/extensions/demes.rst

 ``moments`` will read this YAML file into a dictionary using a YAML parser, so it needs to be valid and properly formatted YAML code.
 The only required field in the "options" YAML is ``parameters``.
-For each parameter to be fit, we must name that parameter, which can be any string, and we need to specify which values in the deme graph it points to.
-We can optionally include a description for our own sake, but the optimizer ignores that field.For example, to fit the bottleneck size in the Out-of-Africa model, we would include:
+For each parameter to be fit, we must name that parameter, which can be any unique string, and we need to specify which values in the deme graph it points to.
+We can optionally include a description for our own sake, but the optimizer ignores that field.
+For example, to fit the bottleneck size in the Out-of-Africa model, we would
+include:

 .. code-block:: YAML